armory/docs/content/en/armory-enterprise/quick-spin-instructions/install-quick-spin.md

 ### Stop quick-spin

-To stope the running Quick Spin instance navigate to the terminal instance running the container and:
+To stop the running Quick Spin instance, navigate to the terminal instance running the container and execute one of the following:

 1. Use the `Ctrl + c` keyboard shortcut.
-2. Enter the  `docker compose stop` command.
+1. Enter the  `docker compose stop` command.

-> Result: The Quick Spin container stops running.
-> The containers are not removed.
+{{< alert color="success" >}}The Quick Spin container stops running.
+The containers are not removed.{{< /alert >}}

 To restart the container navigate to the root of the quick-spin repository and  run `docker compose start`.